vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 1. After a project has been approved for development, the Dev Team Lead or Deputy Dev Team Lead shall create a GitHub repository (as applicable) for the project to reside.

 2. Members of the Dev Team may develop in their own ways, so long as the code resides in GitHub as the primary source for the code.
-    1. Member shall test their code prior to submitting a pull request or code review.
-This allows for the members to debug and make corrections on their own without having numerous corrections needing to be made.
+    1. Member shall test their code before submitting a pull request or code review.
+This allows for the members to debug and make corrections on their own without having many corrections needing to be made.
     2. Members shall not code from the main or development branch of the repository that they are working on as this eliminates the mistake of pushing code to the production/development environment that causes errors or does not work.
-All development code shall be done in a branch that is designated as such.
+All development code shall be done in a branch designated as such.

 ### 2.3 Code Review
 1. Once code is ready for deployment to the production and/or development environment, the Dev Team Lead and/or Deputy Dev Team Lead shall review the code via GitHub Pull request.
 All team members shall request a review via GitHub Pull Request Reviewers function.